 - The President serves as chief executive officer of the college and reports to the Board of Governors.

 - The Executive Vice President works directly with the president on major college issues and assists other college executives with day-to-day operations.

-- The Vice President of Academic Affairs is the College´s chief academic officer who oversees all activities in 100 credit programs at the college and leads full-time and adjunct instructors in course and curriculum development resulting in course and program offerings.
+- The Vice President of Academic Affairs is the College´s chief academic officer who oversees all activities in more than 100 credit programs at the College and leads full-time and adjunct instructors in course and curriculum development.

-- The Vice President of Technology and Administrative Services oversees Information Technology Services, Management Information Services, Instructional Design Services, Business Operations and Human Resources.
+- The Vice President of Administrative and Instructional Delivery Systems oversees Continuing Education, Training and Development, Instructional Design Services and Human Resources.